Adjusting Sprayer Settings

 Operators are encouraged to adjust airblast sprayer settings to conform to the variability in canopy size, density, spacing, and weather conditions.
 The efficiency and accuracy of the application is improved through the regular and independent adjustment of travel speed, nozzle output, and air settings.

 Inflexible sprayer design results in a suboptimal match between equipment and crop.
 For example, sprayers intended to blow across multiple rows in a single pass are promoted for their high productivity, but typically compromise either coverage uniformity or drift control.
 In another example, low volume mist blowers utilize high speed air to atomize spray and are promoted as a means for saving water and/or pesticide.
 But, for many such sprayers, moderating air speed to reduce drift potential causes undesired changes to spray quality.

 Even with geared fans, many of Ontario’s airblast sprayers are overpowered for vines, canes, bushberries and high-density orchards.
 I am uncomfortable with manually obstructing the air intake or adjusting fan blade pitch for safety reasons.
 Fan gears and travel speed are excellent means for adjusting air energy.
-Alternately, we have have success reducing air energy by gearing the tractor up and throttling down (GUTD).
-In this case the travel speed stays constant while the power take-off (PTO) RPMs drop, slowing the fan.
-Nozzle pressure remains unaffected, freeing the operator to make independent adjustments to output via the pressure regulator.
-This has proven simple and popular with operators whose willingness to make changes depend on time, effort and cost.
+Alternately, we have sometimes had success reducing air energy by gearing the tractor up and throttling down (GUTD), but it’s only for very specific situations.